UGR-IntelligentSystemsGroup/HPDL-Planner/README.md

 for more information.

+With the script ``format_output.py`` you can get a decomposition tree of the resulting plan.

 ## Citation

 If you would like to cite this planner in an scientific publication, please refer to this [paper](https://www.aaai.org/Papers/ICAPS/2006/ICAPS06-007.pdf):